 Organization Population Served by the Organization Health Needs of the Population Served Barriers to Achieving or Maintaining Good Health faced by the population served by the Organization What community resources are potentially available to address these needs and barriers Youth Services The population served by Youth Services includes the following; • Families with children of all ages • Adults and youth who are involved in the justice system (through court diversion and now the new pretrial program) • Children ages 0 all the way up to age 22.
-The majority of youth we serve are school age or transitional age Nutrition and exercise Substance abuse and misuse Capitalism Affordability for healthcare, food, quality supplements Accessibility (cultural, transportation) Lack of treatment capacity (developmentally and culturally) Poverty Homelessness Depression Violence/trauma in the home Lack of hope Communities not vibrant w/ good economic opportunities for all skill sets and backgrounds Trust in systems Discrimination- against poverty, race, gender, etc. Lack of investment/ resources in school- age youth population - focus & funding is shifting to early childhood.
+The majority of youth we serve are school age or transitional age Nutrition and exercise Substance abuse and misuse Nutrition and exercise It is a substance abuse and misuse It is a substance abuse and misuse Capitalism Affordability for healthcare, food, quality supplements Accessibility (cultural, transportation) Lack of treatment capacity (developmentally and culturally) Poverty Homelessness Depression Violence/trauma in the home Lack of hope Communities not vibrant w/ good economic opportunities for all skill sets and backgrounds Trust in systems Discriminationagainst poverty, race, gender, etc. Lack of investment/resources in schoolage youth population - focus & funding is shifting to early childhood.
 We need to support significant developmental changes in teens, young adults Reduction of resources; we need to generate more revenue by tax policies that are not shifting burden to middle and low income Reduction of resources; we need to generate more revenue by tax policies that are not shifting burden to middle and low income